ecmwf-ifs/loki/INSTALL.md

   --claw-install-env[=]<...>   Specify environmental variables for CLAW build and install
 ```

-On the Atos HPC facility, the `--hpc2020` flag is recommended as it loads required modules.
+On the ECMWF Atos HPC facility, the `--hpc2020` flag is recommended as it loads
-Omitting all (other) options (i.e., any of the `--with-*`) will install only the Fparser2 frontend.
+required modules.
+Omitting all (other) options (i.e., any of the `--with-*`)
+will install only the Fparser2 frontend.

-After completion, this script writes a `loki-activate` file that can be sourced to bring up the virtual environment and set paths for the external dependencies.
+After completion, this script writes a `loki-activate` file that can be sourced
+to bring up the virtual environment and set paths for the external dependencies.

 ### Examples: